Sara Khan (activist): Professional life

-Khan is the chief executive officer of Inspire, an independent non-governmental organisation working to counter extremism and gender inequality, which she co-founded in 2008.

-Inspire has delivered a considerable amount of work in the educational sector.
 Khan partnered with the Association of School and College Leaders to deliver training to headteachers and senior leaders about safeguarding pupils from extremism.
-At Inspire, she spearheaded the organisation’s efforts in 2013 to challenge Universities UK’s guidelines which advocated for gender segregation on Britain’s universities.
-Inspire has produced anti-extremism counter-narrative videos which have been watched thousands of times to help refute ISIS propaganda.
-One video by Khan condemning Boko Haram’s treatment of women and girls has been viewed over 76,000 times.
+At Inspire, she spearheaded the organisation's efforts in 2013 to challenge Universities UK's guidelines which advocated for gender segregation on Britain's universities.
 She penned a letter to young Muslim girls who may be considering to leave the UK to join ISIS after it emerged that three schoolgirls from Bethnal Green in London had travelled to Syria.
 The letter went viral and was widely reported in the press.

 Inspire became a registered charity in 2017, named Inspire Women.

 Khan is the co-author of the 2016 book The Battle for British Islam: Reclaiming Muslim Identity from Extremism.